-The Lotte Resort Hotel & Lodge have fantastic re-furbished rooms and brand new facilities, but be prepared to pay a little extra to stay at the resort.
-Having no main village as such at the resort means dining out can be rather pricey, however, there are surprisingly a large number of options; from bakeries and cafes, to exquisite restaurants.
+The Lotte Resort Hotel has fantastic re-furbished rooms and brand new facilities, but be prepared to pay a little extra to stay at the resort.
+Having no main village as such at the resort means dining out can be rather pricey, however, there are surprisingly a number of options; from bakeries and cafes, to exquisite restaurants.
 Opting for accommodation with half-board (breakfast and dinner included daily), does reduce the impact on your wallet.
 For budget travellers, we recommend a home base at nearby Myoko Kogen and taking a day trip (or two!) to Arai.Get your

 Scout Field Guide >